 Challenges to Health Information Exchange Market

 Throughout the data exchange process, ensuring the security of the health data is of utmost importance.
-Organizations need to adhere to state and federal regulations in order to ensure the data is secured.
-A major challenge is the strict regulatory prohibition along with all of the providers not being directly connected to the patient among whom information should be coordinated.
+Organizations need to adhere to state and federal regulations to ensure the data is secured.
+A major challenge is the strict regulatory prohibition and all providers not being directly connected to the patient, among whom information needs to be coordinated with.